Step-by-Step Guide: How to Drill into Masonry

 • Type of Drill Bit: There are several types of drill bits that are suitable for drilling into masonry.
 Some common types include masonry drill bits, carbide-tipped drill bits, and diamond-tipped drill bits.
 Each type has its own advantages and is designed for specific materials and applications.

-See also Best drill bit for stud extractor
+See also Best drills for driving range

 Masonry Drill Bits: These drill bits are specially designed for drilling into masonry materials such as concrete, brick, and stone.
 They typically have a carbide or diamond tip for increased durability and enhanced drilling performance.
 Masonry drill bits are available in various sizes to accommodate different hole diameters.